Princeton University: Graduate

 For the 2019–2020 academic year, the Graduate School enrolled 2,971 students.
-Approximately 40% of the students were female, 42% were international, and 35% of domestic students were a member of a U.S. minority group.
+Approximately 40% were female, 42% were international, and 35% of domestic students were a member of a U.S. minority group.
 The average time to complete a doctoral degree was 5.7 years.
 The university awarded 318 Ph.D. degrees and 174 final master's degrees for the 2019–2020 academic year.

 The Graduate School offers degrees in 42 academic departments and programs, which span the humanities, social sciences, natural sciences, and engineering.
 Doctoral education is available for all departments while master's degrees are only available in the architecture, engineering, finance, and public policy departments.
 Doctoral education focuses on original, independent scholarship whereas master's degrees focus more on career preparation in both public life and professional practice.
 Graduate students can also concentrate in an interdisciplinary program and be granted a certificate.
 Joint degrees are available for several disciplines, as are dual M.D./Ph.D. or M.P.A./J.D. programs.
 (Note: The M.D./Ph.D. is granted in partnership with the Robert Wood Johnson Medical School and the Rutgers–New Brunswick Graduate School of Biomedical Sciences.
 The M.P.A/J.D. program is offered in partnership with Columbia Law, New York University Law, Stanford Law, and Yale Law.)

 Students in the graduate school can participate in regional cross-registration agreements, domestic exchanges with other Ivy League schools and similar institutions, and in international partnerships and exchanges.